Møre-Nytt

 Møre-Nytt is a local newspaper published in Ørsta, Norway, which has been in circulation since 1935.

 Profile

 Møre-Nytt was established by Alf and Øivind Bergmann in 1935.
-The paper is published three times a week and is based in Ørsta.
-It serves the regions of Ørsta and Volda.
+The paper was published three times a week, but now it appears two times per week.
+It is based in Ørsta and serves Ørsta Municipality and Volda Municipality.
 Its website was closed in November 2012.

 The Bergman family was the owner of Møre-Nytt until 2007 when its majority share was acquired by the Sunnmørsposten, a subsidiary of the Edda Media.
 The paper was sold to its current owner, Polaris Media, in 2009.

 In 2011 Møre-Nytt introduced digital user payment.

 Møre-Nytt sold 5,526 copies in 2008.
 The circulation of the paper was 5,214 copies in 2013.